MikeVerhees/dotfiles/README.md

 ## Installing
 ### zsh and neovim
-load.sh will symlink nvim and .zshrc configs into their default locations, make sure the repo path is correct, then run:
+load.sh will symlink configs into their default locations, make sure the repo path is correct, then run:
 ```bash load.sh```

 ### iTerm